Home

 Masthead Amplifier

-Alternatively, if you have an external aerial on your roof, then a Masthead TV aerial amplifier fitted at the aerial will provide the greatest improvement and benefit for boosting Freeview reception, as it will amplify the UHF digital TV signal before any coaxial cable downlead loss is suffered.
+If you have an external aerial on your roof, then fitting a Masthead TV aerial amplifier at the aerial will provide the greatest improvement and benefit for boosting Freeview reception, as it will amplify the UHF digital TV signal before any coaxial cable downlead loss is suffered.

 The effectiveness of a TV aerial amplifiers is governed to a large extent by where they are installed and how well they are designed.
 A professional TV amplifier with a very low noise figure (< 3dB), moderate signal gain (10 to 15dB) and good strong signal handling will always significantly outperform a cheap booster.

 Contrary to some popular public opinion, a Freeview signal booster should only be used in poor digital TV reception areas of the UK.
-Signal boosters will not improve TV reception in strong signal areas, nor will they help reduce analogue TV picture ghosting.
-When an aerial amplifier is used in a good TV reception area it only serve to increase the likelihood of experiencing television interference (TVI) and will degrade overall reception quality.
-Such use often leads to annoying patterning on the UHF channels used for Sky TV, Freeview or a Video recorder.
+Signal boosters will not improve TV reception in strong signal areas.
+When an aerial amplifier is used in a good TV reception area, it will increase the likelihood of experiencing television interference (TVI) and will degrade overall reception quality.
+As a result, you may then suffer breakup of the digital TV picture, or momentary picture freezing.

 Improve TV Reception

-Bear in mind that a TV aerial amplifier fitted to a poor indoor aerial, is absolutely no substitute for fitting a high gain external digital TV compatible aerial.
-In fact a quality un-amplified roof top mounted aerial nearly always outperforms an amplified indoor TV aerial for Freeview and analogue reception and suffers much less interference!
+Bear in mind that a TV aerial amplifier fitted to a poor indoor aerial, is absolutely no substitute for fitting a high gain external aerial.
+In fact a quality, un-amplified, roof top mounted aerial will nearly always outperform an amplified indoor TV aerial and suffers much less interference!

 The least effective type of digital TV signal booster is the cheap "set back" type which is fitted close to your television (pictured right).
 As the name suggests this type of TV aerial amplifier is connected at your television - between your television and the aerial face plate in your viewing room.

 A set back Freeview signal booster will either have a 240V power supply or be powered by batteries.
-Since the UHF tuner inside a modern TV or Freeview Set Top Box is better designed and has a lower noise figure than a cheap signal booster, all set-back TV signal boosters really achieve is to amplify the noise and make Freeview reception worse!
-They also make your TV significantly more prone to interference from nearby radio transmitters like Tetra, Taxi bases and Amateur Radio enthusiasts.
+The UHF tuner inside a modern TV, or Freeview recorder, will inevitably be better designed and have a lower noise figure than a cheap signal booster.
+Hence all set-back TV signal boosters really achieve is to amplify the noise and make Freeview reception worse!
+They also make your TV significantly more prone to interference from nearby radio masts like 4G, Tetra, Taxi bases and Amateur Radio stations.

 In short, don't waste your money by buying a cheap TV aerial amplifier which you just intend to install in your living room behind your TV.
 You will find it ineffective and problematic.
 By far the best signal booster or amplifier is a masthead fitted type (described below).